Nodja/AwesomenautsFileDumper/README.md

 ### Creating a single exe.

-If you want to create a single exe file to distribute your fixes, etc. use pyinstaller.
+If you want to create a single exe file to distribute your fixes, etc. use pyinstaller and run the following command.
 I'm just placing this section here for future reference :)
 ```pyinstaller -onefile --hidden-import=_cffi_backend AwesomenautsFileDumper.py```